-The artistic director will select from among the applicants up to eight candidates.
-At the start of the Conductors’ Academy, up to four active participants will be chosen following a preliminary conducting session.
+The artistic director will select from among the applicants up to twelve candidates.
+At the start of the Conductors’ Academy, up to six active participants will be chosen following a preliminary conducting session.
 The remaining candidates may participate as passive participants in the Conductors’ Academy.

 Once the artistic management has selected the invitees for the preliminary conducting, applicants will be notified in writing